-To address this mechanical problem, we follow Rogoff (1953) and compute what we refer to as the occupational mobility bias, defined as:7 where f and k index the parent's and child's occupations, respectively.
-The occupational mobility bias for occupations f and k, $OMB{f,k}$, is defined as the share of children with a parent in occupation f who are observed in occupation k, $share{f,k,child}$, relative to the fraction of children in occupation k, $share{k,child}$.
-This ratio represents the odds that the child is in occupation k and the parent in occupation f relative to the benchmark situation where occupations of children are independent from those of their parents.
-Intuitively, if occupations were assigned to children at random, then the occupational mobility bias would be equal to one: the share of children in occupation k, conditional on having a father in f, would be the same as the share of all children in occupation k.
-However, if more children are found in occupation k with their parents in occupation f than would be expected under random assignment, the occupational mobility bias rises beyond one.
+In this section we document the systematic tendency of children to enter the same occupation as their parents.
+We follow Rogoff (1953) and compute what we refer to as the occupational mobility bias, defined as:6 where f and k index the parent's and child's occupations, respectively.
+The occupational mobility bias is the share of children with a parent in occupation f who are observed in occupation k, $share{f,k}$, relative to the fraction of children in occupation k, $share_k$.
+This ratio gives the odds that the child is in occupation k and the parent in occupation f relative to the benchmark situation where occupations of children are independent from those of their parents.
+Intuitively, if occupations were assigned to children at random, then the occupational mobility bias would be equal to one, but larger than one if more children are found in occupation k with their parents in occupation f than would be expected under random assignment.7

-$$OMB{f,k} = \frac{share{f,k,child}}{share{k,child}}$$
+$$OMB{f,k} = \frac{share{f,k}}{share_k}$$